nithincbabu7/iqa-ContentSep/README.md

 ```

 ### Authentic data fine-tuning
-After synthetic data pre-training, please run the script to fine-tune it further on 10k samples of the AVA dataset.
+After synthetic data pre-training, please run the script below to fine-tune it further on 10k samples of the AVA dataset.
 The AVA dataset samples used for training are specified in the ```./datasets/AVA_10k_set.csv``` file.
 ```
 python ./authentic_finetuning.py --log --mi_contrastive
 ```